Characters of Final Fantasy VI: Umaro

-Umaro cannot be controlled during battle and he can only equip relics.
-However, two of these relics, which only he can equip, grant him some powerful special attacks that he may use even in the Tower where the Cult of Kefka resides (everyone else can only use magic unless the "Berserk" spell is cast on them).
-One of these attacks, granted by the Rage Orb, allows him to fling a party member at an enemy: this doesn't hurt the thrown party member and can even damage an enemy a fair amount.
+Umaro (ウーマロ, Ūmaro) is a yeti.
+In the game's world of ruin, when the player goes to claim the Midgardsormr Magicite item, Umaro will attack the party.
+Once defeated, if Mog is present in the party he will be commanded by the moogle to join the protagonists as a playable character, due to adoring Mog as a boss.
+Umaro cannot be controlled during battle and can only equip relics.
+However, two of these relics, which only he can equip, grant him powerful special attacks.
+One of these attacks, granted by the Rage Orb, allows him to fling a party member at an enemy: this does not hurt the thrown party member and can even damage an enemy a fair amount.
 The second attack, granted by the Blizzard Orb, allows him to strike all enemies for ice-based damage.

-As always, the player has no control over when these attacks are used.
+During development, Umaro was originally meant to be much harder to recruit, roaming different areas of the game's world map and needing the player to use a food item to bait him to join, a concept later reused for Gau.
+Umaro was one of two characters created without any backstory in mind by the development team, the other being Gogo, intended to be "just there for you to select if you want them to be in battle."
+In an early mockup of the game's cast by Nomura, his appearance was drastically different, having prominent pointed ears and a large welp protruding from the top of his head.

 Other major characters

-This section covers other characters who either play a major role in the plot, or are briefly controllable by the player (but without the full range of options given to the above fourteen characters).
+This section covers other characters who either play a major role in the plot, or are briefly controllable by the player, but without the full range of options that playable party members have.